 - Polysubstance abuse treatment includes inpatient and outpatient care, psychotherapy, and support groups.

-Polysubstance use, or polysubstance use disorder (PUD), refers to the abuse of two or more legal or illicit substances.
-Examples include combining illegal drugs with each other, such as mixing cocaine with heroin (slang = "speedballing") or mixing LSD with MDMA (candyflipping).
+Polysubstance use, or polydrug use, refers to the use of two or more legal or illicit substances simultaneously.
+Examples of polysubstance use include combining illegal drugs, such as mixing cocaine with heroin (slang = "speedballing") or mixing LSD with MDMA (candyflipping).

-Polysubstance use is often an indicator of a larger substance use problem and may well suggest dependence or substance use disorder (SUD).
+Polysubstance use is often an indicator of a larger substance use problem and may well suggest dependence or polysubstance use disorder (PUD).
 It can also be a SUD of its own, with some people not being able to live normal lives without using select substances in combination with each other.[1]

-- Increased tolerance to the substances, meaning observing fewer effects after consuming the same quantity
+- Increased tolerance to substances, observing fewer effects after consuming the same quantity over time.

 Polysubstance abuse statistics